micovi/micovi/README.md

 ### Hi there 👋, I'm Ovii.

 I'm a Vue.js fan, but I also dabble with React or Svelte sometimes.
 I love building open-source libraries in JavaScript and TypeScript, making tools for Blockchain projects and support the growing crypto community.
+I am also a graphql enthusiast.

 - 🔭 I’m currently working on [Zilliqa's Savant IDE](https://ide.zilliqa.com)
 - 🌱 I’m currently learning [Scilla Lang](https://scilla-lang.org)